ActiveLook/Garmin-Datafield-sample-code/README.md

    ```
 3. In the Garmin simulator, these Nordic Port Comm can be added using the `Settings > BLE Settings >` menu items.

+# Get logs from physical devices

+1. Connect your physical device to you PC or Mac
+2. On Mac you have to install [Android File Transfert](https://support.google.com/android/answer/9064445?hl=en#zippy=)
+3. Add empty text file  `/GARMIN/APPS/LOGS/ActiveLookApp.TXT`

 # History (YYYY/MM/DD)

 0. <a id="EDIT0">2022/08/05</a> Document creation.
 1. <a id="EDIT1">2023/04/24</a> Update metrics available & devices compatibility
 2. <a id="EDIT2">2023/09/28</a> Update assets generation, BLE on simulator & devices compatibility
+3. <a id="EDIT2">2024/06/06</a> How to get logs on physical device

 <!-- # Footnotes -->
 ## Compatible devices